Mircea-MMXXI/azapy/docs/Omega_th_doc.md

 However, we notice that in rear occasions `'hight-ds'` fails to compute with no apparent reasons.
 These cases will be investigate further.
 Therefore we choose `'ecos'` to be the default LP computation engine.
-Beside `'ecos'` all other methods can be used although longer computational times may be encounter.
+Beside `'ecos'` all other methods can be used although longer computational times may be encountered.

 [TOP](#TOP)